-- Clearly delineate the boundaries of the construction area as to ensure that the footprint of the impacted area is kept as small as possible; - Use of an adequate long bridge span to avoid constricting the natural active channel and minimise constriction of any overflow channel; - Placement of foundations onto nonscour-susceptible material (e.g. bedrock or coarse rock material) or below the expected maximum depth of scour; - Set bridge abutments or footings into firm natural ground (e.g. not fill material or loose soil) when places on natural slopes; - Use suitable measures as needed in steep, deep drainages to retain approach fills or use a relatively long practicable bridge span; - Avoid the placement of abutments in the active stream channel to the extent practicable; - Place in-channel abutments in a direction parallel to the streams flow where necessary; and - Use suitable measures to avoid or minimise, to the extent practicable, damage to the bridge as associated road, from expected flood flows, floating debris, and bedload; - Inspect the bridge at regular intervals and perform maintenance as need to maintain the function of the structure.
+- Clearly delineate the boundaries of the construction area as to ensure that the footprint of the impacted area is kept as small as possible; - Use of an adequate long bridge span to avoid constricting the natural active channel and minimise constriction of any overflow channel; - Placement of foundations onto nonscour-susceptible material (e.g. bedrock or coarse rock material) or below the expected maximum depth of scour; - Set bridge abutments or footings into firm natural ground (e.g. not fill material or loose soil) when places on natural slopes; - Use appropriate measures as needed in steep, deep drainages to retain approach fills or use a relatively long practicable bridge span, as per the EMPR (see section on "reinforcement and protection of downstream banks and streambed"); - Avoid the placement of abutments in the active stream channel to the extent practicable; - Place in-channel abutments in a direction parallel to the streams flow where necessary; and - Use suitable measures to avoid or minimise, to the extent practicable, damage to the bridge as associated road, from expected flood flows, floating

+- debris, and bedload, as per the EMPR (see section on "reinforcement and protection of downstream banks and streambed" as well as design specifications for roads); - Inspect the bridge at regular intervals and perform maintenance as need to maintain the function of the structure.